How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Take Your Puppy for Walks and Runs

 Walking or running with your puppy not only provides physical exercise but also exposes them to various stimuli in their environment.
 This sensory experience is mentally stimulating for your puppy as they encounter new smells, sights, and sounds.
 Start with shorter walks or runs and gradually increase the duration and intensity as your puppy grows.
-Remember to prioritize your puppy's safety by using a proper leash and collar, and always pick up after them to keep the environment clean.
+Remember to prioritize your puppy's safety by using a proper and collar, and always pick up after them to keep the environment clean.

 Engage in Interactive Fetch and Tug-of-War